vmware/vic-product/docs/user_doc/vic_vsphere_admin/networks.md

 ## Management Network {#management}

-The network for communication between the VCH and vCenter Server and ESXi hosts.
+The network for communication between the VCH and vCenter Server, ESXi hosts, vSphere Integrated Containers Registry, and vSphere Integrated Containers Management Portal.
 The VCH uses this network to provide the `attach` function of the Docker API.

 **IMPORTANT**: Because the management network provides access to your vSphere environment, and because container VMs use this network to communicate with the VCH, always use a secure network for the management network.
 Ideally, use separate networks for the management network and the container networks.